• HOME

 The Aho Group Secondary Logo

-The Aho Group secondary logo prominently features a basket weave pattern in the center of the logo.
-The logo is wrapped in sweetgrass and features hummingbirds both inside and outside of the logo.
+The Aho Group secondary logo prominently features a basket weave pattern in the center.
+The logo is wrapped in sweetgrass and features hummingbirds both inside and outside.
 Continue reading to learn more about the woven pattern, the symbolism of the eagle in the primary logo, the symbolism of the hummingbirds in the secondary logo, and the importance of the textures and patterns.
-Discover how this impacts and informs our work with you, our clients, communities, and culture.
+Discover how this influences and informs our work with our clients, communities, cultural norms, and traditions.

 Symbolism of the Circle